shapiromatron/hawc/docs/source/deployment.rst

 - ``HAWC_ANYONE_CAN_CREATE_ASSESSMENTS`` [True/False; default True].
 If true, anyone can create a new assessment.
 If false, only those who are added to the ``can-create-assessments`` group by system administrators can create a new assessment.
 - ``HAWC_PM_CAN_MAKE_PUBLIC`` [True/False; default True].
 If true, assessment project managers have the ability to make an assessment public (and editable) on the HAWC website.
 If false, only administrators can make assessments public.
 - ``HAWC_INCLUDE_ADMIN`` [True/False, default True].
 If true, the admin is included in the hawc deployment.
 If false, it's not included.
 In some deployments, the admin may be deployed separately with additional security.
+- ``HAWC_SESSION_DURATION`` [int, default 604800 seconds or 1 week].
+The length of a HAWC user-session.
+After this duration is exceeded, the user must login for a new session.